-Tooth enamel usually repairs itself by using minerals from saliva, and fluoride from toothpaste or other sources and tea for those who drink it.
-However, when the tooth decay process continues, more minerals are lost which can result in cavities.
-Having tea regularly enhances the protection and repair of tooth enamel with components such as Streptococcus sobrinus and Streptococcus mutans.
+Tooth enamel usually repairs itself by using minerals from saliva and fluoride from toothpaste or other tea sources for those who drink it.
+However, more minerals are lost when the tooth decay continues, resulting in cavities.
+Having tea regularly enhances tooth enamel protection and repair with components such as Streptococcus sobrinus and Streptococcus mutans.

 5. Boosts weight loss

 If you are on a program to lose weight, black tea can be your added benefit.
-Several studies have shown that the composition of bacteria present in the intestine changed, increasing the number of bacteria that is associated with lean body fat ridding bacteria that is linked with obesity.
+Several studies have shown that the composition of bacteria in the intestine changed, increasing the number of bacteria associated with lean body fat and ridding bacteria linked with obesity.

-While it is still essential to be attentive to diet and workout regularly to lose those unwanted kilograms, black tea can provide a bonus improvement to metabolism.
+While it is still essential to be attentive to diet and regularly lose those unwanted kilograms, black tea can improve metabolism.

 6. Improves immunity while fighting infections

-We are constantly exposed to harmful germs that can trigger a range of illnesses.
+We are routinely exposed to harmful germs that can trigger various illnesses.
 Generally, our immune system can protect and fight off diseases.
-However, our immune system can do with additional help when possible, and black tea is one of that extra help.
-The compounds that are present in black tea have been found to act against a spectrum of microorganisms known to cause disease.
+However, our immune system can help when possible, and black tea is one extra help.
+The compounds in black tea have been found to act against a spectrum of microorganisms known to cause disease.

 7. Defends against diabetes.

-Unrestrained diabetes can lead to a succession of problems that include weakening eyes, damaged nerve heart and kidney disease.
-Insulin which is a hormone controls the blood sugar level; it helps to move glucose from your body into cells for it to be broken down and get released as energy.
-People with diabetes cannot break down glucose into energy due to insufficient insulin or insulin is not functioning well.
-Black tea can come to your rescue if you are at risk of high blood sugar level.
+Unrestrained diabetes can lead to a succession of weakening eyes, damaged nerves, heart, and kidney disease.
+Insulin, a hormone, controls the blood sugar level; it helps move glucose from your body into cells to be broken down and released as energy.
+People with diabetes cannot break down glucose into energy because insufficient insulin or insulin is not functioning well.
+Black tea can come to your rescue if you are at risk of high blood sugar levels.

-Researches have indicated that compounds such as theaflavins, epicatechin gallate, epigallocatechin gallate and other tannins in tea to improve the activities of insulin.
-A moderate intake of one to two cups of tea daily has lowered the risk of diabetes type 2 by as much as 70%.
-However, if milk is added to your drink, then the beneficial effects are reduced quite considerably.
-A study found that adding 10 grams of milk to a cup of tea reduced the insulin boosting capability by 2/3rd and adding 50 grams of milk decreased the benefit by nearly 90%; similarly, other non-dairy creamers and soy milk also caused a reduction in the enhancement of insulin.
+Research has indicated that tea-based compounds such as theaflavins, epicatechin gallate, epigallocatechin gallate, and other tannins improve insulin activities.
+A moderate intake of one to two cups of tea daily has lowered the risk of diabetes type 2 by 70%.
+However, if milk is added to your drink, the beneficial effects are considerably reduced.
+A study found that adding 10 grams of milk to a teacup reduced insulin-boosting capability by 2/3rd.
+Adding 50 grams of milk decreased the benefit by nearly 90%; similarly, other non-dairy creamers and soy milk also caused a reduction in the enhancement of insulin.

 8. Is Good For The Heart

-It has been clear on the benefits of black tea on several factors such as high blood pressure, cholesterol and blood sugar levels which affect our heart.
+The benefits of black tea have been clear on several factors, such as high blood pressure, cholesterol, and blood sugar levels, which affect our hearts.

 Drinking black tea also helps the cells that line the interior surface of lymphatic and blood vessels.
-The flavonoids present in tea also functions as a blood thinner.
-Some studies indicate that drinking tea is connected with a lower death rate in survivors of a heart attack.
+The flavonoids present in tea also function as a blood thinner.
+In addition, some studies indicate that drinking tea is connected with a lower death rate in heart attack survivors.

 9. Lowers risk of a stroke

-A stroke is a life-threatening condition which develops when the blood supply to a specific part of the brain gets blocked.
+A stroke is a life-threatening condition that develops when the blood supply to a specific part of the brain gets blocked.
 It is a medical emergency that requires urgent scrutiny.
-Elements such as excessive alcohol consumption, smoking, diabetes, obesity, stress, obesity, high cholesterol, and hypertension increase the chances of having a stroke.
+Elements such as excessive alcohol consumption, smoking, diabetes, obesity, stress obesity, high cholesterol, and hypertension increase the chances of stroke.
 Fortunately, the regular intake of a few cups of tea can help reduce the risks.

 10. Enhances concentration

-Like many of us, I am sure you have caught your mind wandering around making you unable to focus on the things you are doing.
+Like many of us, I am sure you have caught your mind wandering around, making you unable to focus on the things you are doing.
 Researchers have indicated that drinking black tea can enhance your alertness and focus.
-The L-theanine and caffeine might be responsible for these benefits.
-The synergetic rapport between the two can help to improve performance and concentration, controlling your mind from getting distracted or wandering.
-One other advantage is that L-theanine can help counteract overstimulation of caffeine.
-Hence, a cup of black tea might be the best way to get caffeine dose without the usual jitteriness that is linked with too much caffeine.
+L-theanine and caffeine might be responsible for these benefits.
+The synergetic rapport between the two can improve performance and concentration, controlling your mind from getting distracted or wandering.
+One other advantage is that L-theanine can help counteract the overstimulation of caffeine.
+Hence, a cup of black tea might be the best way to get a caffeine dose without the usual jitteriness linked with too much caffeine.

 11. Glowing skin

 The tannins present in tea have a moderate astringent effect.
 This is perfect as a natural toner.
-Some leftover tea leaves or a damp tea bag works well and does the trick on puffy eyes as well.
+Some leftover tea leaves or a wet tea bag work well and do the trick on puffy eyes.
 Next time you brew some tea, leave some behind, soak some cotton on it and place it on your shut eyes for a few minutes and you will be sorted.
-A moist tea bag works just as well.
+A wet tea bag works just as well.

 12. May Protect Against Parkinson’s Disease

-Parkinson's disease is a condition when neurodegenerative ailment affects the nerve cells that produce dopamine.
+Parkinson’s disease is when a neurodegenerative ailment affects the nerve cells that produce dopamine.
 This neurotransmitter helps to coordinate and control our mechanical movements.

-Some meta-analysis of studies has shown that components present in tea such as theanine, flavonoids, and caffeine can lower the risk of Parkinson's disease through various mechanisms such as helping with the secretion of dopamine, enhancing locomotor function and improving circulation to the brain.
+Some meta-analysis of studies has shown that tea components, such as theanine, flavonoids, and caffeine, can lower the risk of Parkinson’s disease through various mechanisms, such as helping with the secretion of dopamine, enhancing locomotor function, and improving circulation to the brain.

 13. May Offer Some Protection Against Cancer

-Some researches show that regular consumers of black tea could be at a lower risk of cancers of the colon and ovaries.
-A study has found that on women who drank 2 cups or more of black tea every day the risk of ovarian cancer declined as much as 30 %, the credit goes to the phytochemicals found in tea.
-However other group studies point out that the green tea's anti-carcinogenic properties are more potent than that of black tea.
-The researchers attribute this to the fact that most catechines are oxidized in black tea which in turn makes it less stronger than those found in green tea.
+Some research shows that regular consumers of black tea could lower the colon and ovaries’ risk of cancer.
+For example, a study found that in women who drank 2 cups or more of black tea daily, the risk of ovarian cancer declined as much as 30 %; the credit goes to the phytochemicals in tea.
+However, other group studies point out that green tea’s anti-carcinogenic properties are more potent than black tea.
+The researchers attribute this to the fact that most catechins are oxidized in black tea, making it less potent than green tea.

 Putting on the kettle has got to be one of the most natural things in the world today.
-All one needs to do is pour a cup of boiling water over a teaspoon of tea leaves, let it brew between 3-5 minutes, and your hot tea is ready.
-You can further experiment with this favorite drink by adding ginger that is grated or in powder form.
-This drink helps to thin the blood and combats insulin resistance and enhances the heart-healthy powers of the black tea.
+One must pour a cup of boiling water over a teaspoon of tea leaves, let it brew between 3-5 minutes, and your hot tea is ready.
+You can further experiment with this favourite drink by adding ginger that is grated or in powder form.
+This drink helps to thin the blood, combats insulin resistance, and enhances black tea’s heart-healthy powers.
 You can add a spoonful of energizing and antioxidant-rich natural honey to sweeten the brew.
-If you like a lemony tang, you can squeeze the vitamin C rich juice of a lemon after brewing the tea.
+If you like a lemony tang, you can squeeze the lemon’s vitamin C-rich juice after brewing the tea.
 Mix all three ingredients during cold winter days or even nights to keep you warm and energized for a good part of the day.

 Despite all the benefits of black tea, do bear in mind that all good things must be consumed in moderation.
 Too much of everything is not good.
-For example, if you drink more than 5 cups a day, it can cause an array of side effects such as heartburn, palpitations, inability to sleep (some people are more sensitive than others), tremors, headache and in some cases diarrhea.
-You also need to keep a check on the intake of caffeine if you are on regular medication and its adverse effects.
+For example, suppose you drink more than 5 cups a day.
+In that case, it can cause an array of side effects such as heartburn, palpitations, inability to sleep (some people are more sensitive than others), tremors, headache, etc.; some cases, diarrhoea.
+You also need to check on caffeine intake if you are on regular medication and its adverse effects.
 Generally, black tea consists of about 2-5% caffeine.
 Hence two cups of tea will give roughly 200 mg of caffeine.
 Be cautious of having more than this quantity if you are pregnant.
-To be on the safe side, limit your intake to no more than three cups a day bearing in mind the other sources of caffeine you have.
+To be on the safe side, limit your intake to no more than three cups a day, bearing in mind the other sources of caffeine you have.

 Disclaimer on Wellness Articles

-NOTE: Raj Tamang is a wellness aficionado, having focused on keeping trekkers and his team members fit through diet and proper treatment during their treks.
+NOTE: Raj Tamang is a wellness enthusiast, focusing on keeping trekkers and his team members fit through diet and proper treatment during their treks.
 While Raj has no formal qualifications in this field, he has done plenty of research over the years.
-He understands the benefits of keeping healthy and using whole foods to nourish both himself and his team properly.
-Please note, while Raj is experienced in the field of wellness, his advice should not be taken above or instead of medical professionals' guidance.
+As a result, he understands the benefits of keeping healthy and using whole foods to nourish himself and his team correctly.
+Please note, while Raj is experienced in wellness, his advice should not be taken above or instead of medical professionals’ guidance.